What do you want to do?

 Low-risk investments:

 These concentrate on safety as well as capital protection features, offering steady but modest investment returns.
 Best for conservative investors or those with short-term goals.
-Examples of low-risk investments are FDs, PPF, government bonds and endowment plans.
+Examples of low-risk investments are FDs, PPF, government bonds and endowment policy.

 Mid-risk investments: